stevefranchak/code42-coding-assessment/README.md

 ```

 The above algorithm also made the assumption that a deeper Org.ParentId must be greater than a shallower Org.ParentId.
-The author wanted to allow the input data to have more flexibility.
+The author wanted the input data to have more flexibility in this regard.

-Instead, the author decided to implement a Visitor-like design pattern that would execute a `System.Action<Org, int>`
+Instead of the above code, the author decided to implement a Visitor-like design pattern that would execute a
-against each node that is visited in the `EngineeringHomework.Models.OrgCollection` instance in recursive tree order.
+`System.Action<Org, int>` against each node that is visited in the `EngineeringHomework.Models.OrgCollection` instance
+in recursive tree order.
 The entry point to this API is `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)`.
-The first pass of
+The first pass of `OrgCollection.GetOrgTree` was rewritten to also utilize
-`OrgCollection.GetOrgTree` was rewritten to also utilize `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)`.
+`OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)`.

 The above design allows one to:
-* execute an action against an `Org` while knowing its depth in the tree, and
+* execute an action against an `Org` while knowing its depth in the tree,
-* execute actions against `Orgs` in recursive tree order.
+* execute actions against `Orgs` in recursive tree order, and
+* not have to reimplement a recursive tree order traversal for every use case that requires it.

 Instead of iterating the collection twice as was done in the above C# snippet and recalculating the depth of
-a node in the tree at the time of writing the Org stats, the Org stats can now be written while iterating the
+a node in the tree at the time of writing the Org stats, the Org stats can now be written while traversing the
 tree and knowing the node's depth based on recursive calls to the overloaded
 `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>, [int])`

-### Flexible Input Org Hierarchy Insertion Order
+### Flexible Input Organization Hierarchy Insertion Order

 The author wanted to eliminate assumptions about the order of lines in the input organization hierarchy CSV file.